You can listen to this article.

-- John Kennedy – 35th President of the US
+- John Kennedy – 35th US President

 Some people may be tempted to think that high achievement with asthma is limited only to cerebral activity.
 Not so.
-Well managed, elite level achievement is possible.
+Well-managed, elite-level achievement is possible.

 - Mark Spitz – the winner of nine Olympic gold medals, set multiple world records